Stay in Locally-Owned, Eco-Friendly Lodgings

 Certain to become more widely used in the future in order to help reduce global warming are onsite hydrogen generators, also known as hydrogen electrolyzers.
 These use electric energy generated by the above means during lower-use times to convert water into hydrogen, which is then used to power hydrogen fuel cell vehicles, machines and equipment, water heaters, and even heat pumps.

 The more that a hotel or other lodging can generate its own energy onsite in one or more of these ways, the less it is reliant on energy generated for the grid via coal, natural gas, and other planet-heating sources.
 It will also be independent of electricity generated by solar farms, which create terrible blights on the landscape, or by windmill farms, which have been documented killing large quantities of bald eagles and golden eagles, as well as bats and other wildlife.
-They also make extremely loud noises that are harmful to the health of humans living nearby, they have been subject to dangerous failures throughout the U.S. and Europe, with towers hundreds of feet tall collapsing and giant blades detaching and crashing to the ground, and they make for terrible blights on the landscape, as well.
+Windmills also make extremely loud noises that are harmful to the health of humans living nearby, and they have been subject to dangerous failures throughout the U.S. and Europe, with towers hundreds of feet tall collapsing and giant blades detaching and crashing to the ground.
+Like solar farms, they also make for terrible blights on the landscape.
+Onsite and urban-located energy generation, along with energy efficiency, is how the countryside can be protected from the wide-scale spread solar and wind farms.

 • Is the lodging owned and operated by a local small business?